MODERATE-Project/moderate-diva-deployment/README.md

 ### SSL Certificates

 This section handles SSL certificate management for secure communication across services.
-Caddy automatically obtains and renews Let's Encrypt certificates for the root domain and subdomains defined in `caddy/Caddyfile` (e.g., `keycloak.$MACHINE_URL`, `grafana.$MACHINE_URL`, `reporter.$MACHINE_URL`).
+Caddy automatically obtains and renews Let's Encrypt certificates for the root domain and subdomains defined in `caddy/Caddyfile` (e.g., `keycloak.$MACHINE_URL`, `grafana.$MACHINE_URL`, `reporter.$MACHINE_URL`, `nifi.$MACHINE_URL`, `kafka.$MACHINE_URL`).
 The certificates must then be copied and converted to Java keystore formats for Kafka, NiFi, and other Java-based services.

 #### Initial Certificate Setup